Momentum Shift in a Match

 A momentum shift is a noticeable change in which player is controlling the flow of a match, often triggered by a break of serve, a long game won on key points, or a run of consecutive games.

-Momentum in tennis describes the psychological and tactical edge one player appears to hold at a given point in a match — hitting with more confidence, taking more calculated risks successfully, and forcing more errors from the opponent — even though the underlying rules of scoring treat every point identically regardless of what preceded it.
+Momentum in tennis describes the psychological and tactical edge one player appears to hold at a given point in a match.
+This means hitting with more confidence, taking more calculated risks successfully, and forcing more errors from the opponent.
+This means even though the underlying rules of scoring treat every point identically regardless of what preceded it.
 Common momentum triggers include breaking serve after a tight game, winning a long deuce battle, converting a break point after saving several, or reeling off several consecutive games.
-Recognizing these moments matters tactically because a player who senses a shift in the opponent's favor can proactively change something — tempo, serve pattern, or aggression level — rather than passively riding out the shift.
+Recognizing these moments matters tactically.
+This is because a player who senses a shift in the opponent's favor can proactively change something.
+This means tempo, serve pattern, or aggression level.
+Instead of passively riding out the shift.

 Example

-After saving three break points in a marathon game to hold serve, the player breaks the opponent's serve at love in the very next game — a clear momentum shift that changes the tenor of the set.
+After saving three break points in a marathon game to hold serve, the player breaks the opponent's serve at love in the very next game.
+This means a clear momentum shift that changes the tenor of the set.

 Why it matters